Quantum Cascade Lasers (QCLs): Distributed Feedback, Two-Tab C-Mount

-Each laser is mounted on a two-tab C-mount that provides high thermal conductivity and can be secured using a 2-56 or M2 screw with the counterbored Ø2.4 mm (Ø0.09") through hole.
-As measured from the bottom of the C-mount, the emission height is either 7.15 mm or 7.39 mm depending on the chosen laser.
-Click on a laser's blue info icon () below and click on the Drawing tab to find the laser's emission height.
+Each DFB quantum cascade laser is mounted on a two-tab C-mount that provides high thermal conductivity and can be secured using a 2-56 or M2 screw with the counterbored Ø2.4 mm (Ø0.09") through hole.
+As measured from the bottom of the C-mount, the emission height is either 7.15 mm or 7.39 mm depending on the chosen QCL.
+Click on a laser's blue info icon () and view the Drawing tab to find the laser's emission height.
 QCLs are electrically isolated from their C-mounts.
 Please see the Handling tab for more tips and information for handling these laser packages.

 Mounts, Drivers, and Temperature Control

-We generally recommend the LDMC20 C-Mount Laser Mount and ITC4002QCL or ITC4005QCL Dual Current / Temperature Controller for these lasers.
+We generally recommend the LDMC20 C-Mount Laser Mount and ITC4002QCL or ITC4005QCL Dual Current / Temperature Controller for use with our distributed feedback QCLs.
 This device combination includes all the necessary components to mount, drive, and thermally regulate a two-tab C-mount laser.
 Other compatible current and temperature controllers are listed in the Drivers tab.

 If designing your own mounting solution, note that due to these lasers' heat loads, we recommend that they be mounted in a thermally conductive housing to prevent heat buildup.
 Heat loads for distributed feedback QCLs can be up to 12.6 W (see the Handling tab for additional information).

-The typical operating voltage of distributed feedback QCLs is 9 - 14 V. These lasers do not have built-in monitor photodiodes and therefore cannot be operated in constant power mode.
+The typical operating voltage of distributed feedback quantum cascade lasers is 9 - 14 V. These lasers do not have built-in monitor photodiodes and therefore cannot be operated in constant power mode.